ShormiGhosh/ShormiGhosh/README.md

 ---

 ## 🌀 About Me:
 I'm currently pursuing BSc.
-Engineering in CSE at KUET.
+Engineering in CSE at Khulna University of Engineering and Technology (KUET).
 I'm always eager to learn new technologies, enjoy solving real-world problems through code and creating impactful tools!

 ---